namin/argir/docs/writeup.md

 But E-prover fails: predicate mismatch.
 R1 requires `ethic_of_love_widened_into_universality` but we have `ethic_be_ethic_of_love_widened_into_universality`.
 The LLM created syntactically distinct predicates for the same concept.

-The abduction system "repairs" this by suggesting: add premise `ethic_be_reverence_for_life`.
+The abduction system responds by suggesting: add premise `ethic_be_reverence_for_life`.
 That's circular!
 But it's informative: Schweitzer **asserts** the conclusion, he doesn't **derive** it.
 The text is definitional, not inferential.
 The graph makes this visible.

 ### What Formal Provability Correlates With (and What It Misses)